mytch444/battery/README.md

 =======
 Prints out the status of your battery.
 Percentage and its state.

-lowbatteryd
+lowbattery
 ===========
-Simple daemon that check the percentage of your battery and gives you warnings through notify-send.
+Simple program that checks the percentage of your battery and gives you warnings through notify-send.

-It is probably best to add this to your .xinitrc file and not as a init script like I was trying to for a while there.
+Add this to your .xinitrc as

+   lowbattery &

+So that it runs in the background.